chrisr1386/cassy/README.markdown

-# About this fork

-This fork is simply to update cassy to Rails 3.1 until the main fork does so.

-I have also created a 'stable' branch which is currently set to the last commit that work for me.
-The following commit causes an error on login, which I have reported.

 # Cassy

 This project is designed to be a Rails 3.0 engine that uses a large portion of the code from the [rubycas-server][https://github.com/gunark/rubycas-server] project.
 Certain portions of this code belong to the rubycas-server project owners.